HVLepage/cavep-undc/_docs/site-network/RT01C.md

 ### Site description

 Site T01c lies in the Rio Viñac valley at 3707m asl above all settlement and most agriculture in the valley.
 Above this sample point lands are extensively grazed with little or no cultivated lands while below some hillsides are terraced and most land cultivated.
-At this point the valley has narrowed to a gulley with a distinct v-shaped profile.
+At this point the valley has narrowed considerably with a distinct v-shaped profile.
 Bed load in the river channel is comprised of scattered large boulders and smaller stones.
 River flow in the Rio Viñac is year-round but delivers a minimal input to the Rio Cañete.
-The minimal input to the main Rio Cañete channel is largely due to the high levels of water abstraction for terraced agriculture associated with the many settlements in the valley; including Huangascar, Viñac and Madean.
+The minimal input to the main Rio Cañete channel is largely due to the high levels of water abstraction for terraced agriculture associated with the many settlements lower down the valley; including Huangascar, Viñac and Madean.
 The study site is dominated by puna grasses and scrub but little or no aquatic plant life.